Novvum/MarvelQL/packages/python/README.md

 You need install Flask, Graphene, flask-graphene, and marvelous using pip

-1. pip install graphene
-2. pip install Flask
-3. pip install Flask-GraphQL
+`pip install graphene Flask Flask-GraphQL marvelous`

-4. pip install marvelous
+### Usage

+In order to run the project, you need to type `python3 server.py` in your terminal This will start your flask server and return the link http://127.0.0.1:5000/

+Click on the link and change it to http://127.0.0.1:5000/graphql so you can start querying the marvel API.

 ### Files

 There are 4 files that interact with each other.

-1. getData.py - Retrieves the data from the Marvel API using marvelous
+1. `getData.py` - Retrieves the data from the Marvel API using marvelous
-2. marvelTypes.py - Has all the types being used for queries
+2. `marvelTypes.py` - Has all the types being used for queries
-3. schema.py - Has the root query that creates the queries and resolvers
+3. `schema.py` - Has the root query that creates the queries and resolvers
-4. server.py - Has the flask code needed to run the graphql interface to type queries
+4. `server.py` - Has the flask code needed to run the graphql interface to type queries

-### Usage

-In order to run the project, you need to type python3 server.py in your terminal This will start your flask server and return the link http://127.0.0.1:5000/

-Click on the link and change it to http://127.0.0.1:5000/graphql so you can start querying the marvel API.

 ### Contributing